Brighton Secondary School: 2018 hack

 On 2 October 2018 news broke to The Advertiser and HIT 107 that the school had been hacked by a group of students.
 It is believed that personal information, passwords, and security cameras were included in the breach.
 The school's principal, Olivia O'Neill stated in response: "On Friday 21 September I became aware that a small number of students had illegally obtained and used staff log-in details to gain unauthorised access to our school's computer systems".
 The school has said they are not sure of how much information has been accessed, and have not said how the information was accessed.
 The students had access to the Meraki and CyberHound security systems.

+In popular culture

+The 2021 transgender vampire horror film So Vam was shot at Brighton Secondary School, directed by former student Alice Maio Mackay.